Herman Wouk, 'The Jackie Robinson Of Jewish-American Fiction,' Dies At 103

 "The accounts I have heard of what the Germans are doing in camps like [Auschwitz] exceed all human experience.
 Words break down as a means of describing them. ...
 The Thucydides who will tell this story so that the world can picture, believe, and remember may not be born for centuries.
 Or if he lives now, I am not he."

 But Karp says Wouk was the writer to tell these stories.
 "I think he aimed high and had large ambitions for reaching a lot of readers — and he entertained millions of them."
-And with all of his major works still in print, chances are, in the years to come, Herman Wouk will entertain millions more.
+And with all of his major works still in print, chances are that in the years to come, Herman Wouk will entertain millions more.